TosbackCgusBridge-Bot/CGUs-versions/Guardian/Privacy Policy.md

 1. Life and style Mapping the body: the temple
 2. Music Paul McCartney: Yoko Ono did not break up the Beatles
 3. Environment UK solar companies take legal action against subsidies cuts
-4. World news Jon Stewart lays into Bill O'Reilly in presidential debate spoof
+4. Television &. radio Bryan Cranston: 'I had to take my character from Mr Chips to Scarface'
-5. Television &. radio Bryan Cranston: 'I had to take my character from Mr Chips to Scarface'
+5. World news Jon Stewart lays into Bill O'Reilly in presidential debate spoof
-6. Comment is free Iran sanctions now causing food insecurity, mass suffering
+6. Football Why Arsenal are becoming a speck in their rivals' wing-mirrors

 *   License/buy our content
 |*   Privacy policy